 My wife and I own a semi-detached Victorian property in Basildon.
 Conveyancing solicitor acted for me and Bank of Ireland.
 I did a free Land Registry search last week and I saw two entries: the first freehold, the second leasehold with the matching property.
 Is it worth asking Bank of Ireland to clarify?

 You need to assess the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Basildon and other locations in the country and poses no real issues for owners other than when they buy they have to account for both freehold and leasehold interests when dealing with purchasers.
 You can also check the situation with your conveyancing solicitor who conducted the work.

-I've recently found out that there is a flying freehold element on a property I have offered on a fortnight ago in what should have been a quick, chain free conveyancing.
-Basildon is where the house is located.
-What do you suggest?
+I've recently found out that there is a flying freehold issue on a property I put an offer in a fortnight ago in what should have been a quick, no chain conveyancing.
+Basildon is the location of the property.
+Can you shed any light on this issue?

-Flying freeholds in Basildon are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Basildon you must be sure that your lawyer goes through the deeds diligently.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Basildon may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Basildon are not the norm but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Basildon you would need to get your solicitor to go through the deeds thoroughly.
+Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Basildon may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold premises.
+You should also check with your insurance broker as to whether they will insure a flying freehold property.